Moneyba/booster/docs/chapters/getting-started.md

 ```

 ##### macOS
-Install the [Homebrew](https://brew.sh) package manager, if you don't have it.
+Install the [Homebrew](https://brew.sh) package manager, in case you don't already have it.
 Then, install Node.js by typing this command line on Terminal:
 ```shell
 brew install node
 ```